Biographical Sketch of Robert W. Eisinger, Ph.D.

-Dr. James M. Anderson was appointed in September 2010 as the NIH Deputy Director for Program Coordination, Planning, and Strategic Initiatives, and Director, Division of Program Coordination, Planning, and Strategic Initiatives (DPCPSI) in the Office of the Director, NIH.
+Dr. Robert W. Eisinger was named, effective July 1, 2022, as the Acting Director of the Division of Program Coordination, Planning, and Strategic Initiatives (DPCPSI) in the Office of the Director, NIH.
 DPCPSI’s mission includes identifying emerging scientific opportunities, rising public health challenges, and scientific knowledge gaps that merit further research.
 The Division plans and implements NIH-wide initiatives supported by the Common Fund and coordinates activities and research related to AIDS, behavioral and social sciences, women's health, disease prevention, dietary supplements, sexual and gender minorities, tribal health, and research infrastructure, data science, and nutrition.
-Prior to joining NIH, Dr. Anderson was Professor and Chair of the Department of Cell and Molecular Physiology in the School of Medicine at the University of North Carolina at Chapel Hill, a position he held since 2002.